paulross/PyCppContainers/README.md

 | ``bytes``           | ``std::vector<char>``    |
 | ``str``             | ``std::string``          |

-Then these combinations would normally need 120 specific conversion functions.
+These combinations would normally need 120 specific conversion functions.

 This project reduces that to just **six** hand maintained functions.